oplatai/oplatai.github.io/pages/pages-root-folder/index.md

   title: "Meet our Team"
   url: '/team/'
   image: widget-oplatek-303x182.jpg
   text: 'We enjoy working closely on the products with our customers.
-We easily integrate not only our solutions to your product but we are cable of working hand-to-hand with your team during the process.<br/><br/>We are experts in the speech processing and cloud computing but before all exceptional coders.
+We easily integrate not only our solutions to your product but we are capable of working hand-to-hand with your team during the process.<br/><br/>We are experts in the speech processing and cloud computing but before all exceptional coders.
 Learn our history!'
 widget3:
   title: 'Contact us'
   url: '/contact/'